Grades of In-Progress or Incomplete, Undergraduate

 In order to earn credit for courses with Fail grades, students must re-enroll and repeat the course.
 NAU does not use Incomplete grades in calculating grade point averages.

-Complete a Request for "IP" Grade form, usually available in the departmental office.
+To request an In-Progress "IP" grade, complete a Request for "IP" Grade form, usually available in the departmental office.

 Meet with your instructor to map out the contract, which must state expectations and a definite start/due date.
 Obtain other appropriate departmental approvals (if applicable).
 Complete the required work and submit it to the instructor.
 Once the contract work is successfully completed, the instructor will submit the appropriate grade change to the Registrar and your record will be revised.